Unsigned-Labs/keyboard/README.md

 npm run extension:build
 ```

-This will generate the unpacked extension inside of extension-dist that can be loaded onto Chrome.
+This will generate the unpacked extension inside of extension-unpacked that can be loaded onto Chrome.

 ```bash
 npm run extension:package
 ```

 This will generate the zipped version of the built extension and place it inside of `public`.

-You can go to [http://localhost:3000/test.html](http://localhost:3000/test.html) to test out the extension
+You can navigate to [/extension](http://localhost:3000/extension) to test it out once packaged.